m4kz/CS2_SPAWNS/README.md

 ***********************************************************************************************
 Instructions:

+    1. Download CS2_SPAWNS.zip

-    Extract the zip file.
+    2. Extract the zip file.

-    Browse local files for CS2.
+    3. Browse local files for CS2.

-    Then go to game > csgo > cfg .
+    4. Then go to game > csgo > cfg .

-    Copy all extracted files to cfg folder.
+    5. Copy all extracted files to cfg folder.

-    Open KeybindsSpawns.cfg in a note editor if you would like to change keybinds to your liking.
+    6. Open KeybindsSpawns.cfg in a note editor if you would like to change keybinds to your liking.
 (Change both bind & unbind in the file).

-cfg folder
 Default Keybinds:

     Home: Rotate between maps.